Number0000009/Virtual68/README.md

 2. It contains a software implementation of the proposed ridiculously simple MMU that never quite made the Atari ST series(*).
-One of the goals is to boot FUZIX using that MMU and see if it actualy works out, before trying to do the same before trying it on an FPGA 68K.
+One of the goals is to boot FUZIX using that MMU and see if it actualy works out, before trying to do the same on an FPGA 68K.

 (*)http://www.dadhacker.com/blog/?p=1383